jiehuaou/k8s-istio-knative/about-istio.md

 #  what is Kiali

-an open source project uses this data to provide the answer to the question: What microservices are part of my Istio service mesh and how are they connected?
+an open source project provide the answer to the question:
+* What microservices are part of my Istio service mesh and
+* how are they connected?

 ![kiali info](./images/kiali.jpg "kiali")